 - Experiencing the emotion generally allows it to pass.

 - We tend to depend on rational thinking to solve most problems in living.
-This leaves little acceptance for emotion, all of our sense perceptions and behavior as influences.
+This leaves little room for emotion, all of our sense perceptions and behavior as influences.

 - We can, over time, learn to be present with things as they are, not as we want them to be.
 We all have the ability to be with the whole of our experience of being just as we are.
 This does not mean being complacent, though.
 It means being fully alive in each moment.